Nnennajohn-rain/alx-low_level_programming/0x0B-malloc_free/README.md

-Write a function that concatenates two strings.
+Write a function that returns a pointer to a 2 dimensional array of integers.

-Prototype: char *str_concat(char *s1, char *s2);
+Prototype: int **alloc_grid(int width, int height);
-The returned pointer should point to a newly allocated space in memory which contains the contents of s1, followed by the contents of s2, and null terminated if NULL is passed, treat it as an empty string
+Each element of the grid should be initialized to 0 The function should return NULL on failure
-The function should return NULL on failure
+If width or height is 0 or negative, return NULL